yzpaul/ExpenseOwl/README.md

   1. Dashboard with expense category breakdown (pie chart)
   2. Table view for detailed expense listing
   3. Month-by-month navigation

+### Progressive Web App (PWA)

+BudgetLord can be installed as a Progressive Web App on desktop and mobile devices, offering:

+- **Installation**: Install directly from your browser to your device
+- **Standalone Mode**: Runs in its own window, without browser navigation bars
+- **App-like Experience**:
+  - Full-screen interface
+  - Native-like app icon in your launcher/home screen
+  - System-integrated dark/light mode support
+  - Responsive design for all screen sizes
+- **Platform Support**:
+  - Desktop: Chrome, Edge, and other Chromium-based browsers
+  - iOS: Safari
+  - Android: Chrome and other modern browsers

+To install BudgetLord as a PWA:
+1. Open BudgetLord in a supported browser
+2. Look for the "Install" or "Add to Home Screen" option:
+   - Desktop: Click the install icon in your browser's address bar
+   - iOS: Use Safari's "Add to Home Screen" option in the share menu
+   - Android: Use Chrome's "Add to Home Screen" option in the menu

 ## Installation